 - 1. Additional Right-of-Way and/or Easement Dedication for roadway, drainage, and utilities. - 2.
-Roadway plans and Storm Water Drainage may need to be addressed. - 3.
-Plat shows access points onto Highway District Road for ingress and egress. - 4.
-Building setbacks may be applicable to keep vehicles from backing out onto Highway District roads. - 5.
+Road centerline alignment dimensions and lot dimensions. - 3.
+Roadway plans and Storm Water Drainage may need to be addressed. - 4.
+Plat shows access points onto Highway District Road for ingress and egress. - 5.
+Building setbacks may be applicable to keep vehicles from backing out onto Highway District roads. - 6.
 All bicycle and pedestrian facilities in or near the proposed development.